the1lab/1lab/src/1Lab/HLevel/Closure.lagda.md

 ---
 description: |
   We establish that h-levels are closed under retractions, and use this to establish many closure properties of h-levels.
-Then we table these closure properties using Agda's instance resolution mechanism, automating "boring" h-level obligations.
+Then we table these closure properties using the instance resolution mechanism, automating "boring" h-level obligations.
 ---
 <!--
 ```agda